 With the advent of ABS brake systems, bleeding or changing brake fluid became a bit more complex.
 If you want to undertake the process, follow the directions given in your vehicle’s shop manual.

 Anytime you perform maintenance on your RV, take the time to document it well.
 When it comes to something like your RV brakes, you can’t be too careful.
-New online cloud-based maintenance tools such as Maintain My RV will organize your information, as well as send you email reminders when maintenance tasks need to be performed.
+New online cloud-based maintenance tools such as RV LIFE Maintenance will organize your information, as well as send you email reminders when maintenance tasks need to be performed.
 No more spreadsheets or notebooks to keep track of.
-Maintain My RV also lets you track up to three vehicles.
+RV LIFE Maintenance also lets you track up to three vehicles.

 So before this article comes to a grinding halt, let’s review how you can keep your RV brakes stopping safely.
 Check your brake fluid levels regularly.
 Change the fluid at least as often as your rig’s manufacturer recommends.
 Don’t use DOT-5 fluid in an antilock brake system, and don’t mix it with other types of fluid in a non-ABS system.